WenchuanLiliZhao/math/notes/Relations and Functions.md

 However, the situation becomes more intriguing if both $X$ and $Y$ are infinite, where their sizes cannot be represented by any natural numbers.
 For example, $\mathbb N \sim_e \mathbb Q$ and $\mathbb N <_e \mathbb R$.

+## Generalized the ordering on the universe

+Editing...